Cepphus

-Cepphus is a genus of seabirds in the auk family also referred to as true guillemots or, in North America, simply as guillemots.
+Cepphus is a genus of seabirds in the auk family also referred to as guillemots by association with the related genus Uria, (Note: also called murres) or tysties, (Note: singular tystie, /'taisti, 'ti:-/ TY-stee-,_-TEE---,_--stih) from the Old Norse name for C. grylle.

+Etymology

 The genus name Cepphus is from Ancient Greek κέπφος kepphos, a pale waterbird mentioned by Greek authors including Aristotle.
-The English word "guillemot" is from French guillemot probably derived from Guillaume, "William".
-"Murre" is of uncertain origins but may imitate the call of the common guillemot.
+The English word guillemot is from French from Guillaume, "William", but ultimately onomatopoeic from the loud, high-pitched "will, willem" begging calls of the newly fledged young of the common guillemot Uria aalge.

+Description

-These are medium-sized birds with mainly black plumage in the breeding season, thin dark bills and red legs and feet.
-Two species have white wing patches, the third has white facial “spectacles”.
+These are medium-sized birds with mainly black plumage in the breeding season, thin dark bills with a bright red gape, and bright red legs and feet.
+Two species have white wing patches, the third has white facial "spectacles".
 They are much paler in winter plumage, mottled above and white below.

 The breeding habitat is rocky shores and islands on the coasts of the northern Atlantic and Pacific Oceans.
 They usually lay their eggs in rocky sites near water.

-These birds may overwinter in their breeding areas, moving to open waters, if necessary, but usually not migrating very far south.
+They may overwinter in their breeding areas, moving to open waters, if necessary, but usually not migrating very far south.

-They dive for food from the surface, swimming underwater.
-They mainly eat fish and crustaceans, also some molluscs, insects and plant material.
+They dive for food from the surface, swimming underwater to depths of usually less than 20 metres.
+They mainly eat fish and crustaceans, also some molluscs, jellyfish, and other invertebrates.